White House hopeful embraces a dirty word in U.S. politics - 'socialist'

 Sanders pushes plans such as free college tuition, single-payer healthcare, higher minimum wages, better retirement benefits and jobs programs to rebuild the national infrastructure - all liberal versions of a populist Democratic agenda.

-For Sanders, democratic socialism would create a more fair and equitable society and tilt an economic playing field that he says favours the wealthy back to benefiting primarily the lower and middle classes.
+For Sanders, democratic socialism would create a more fair and equitable society and tilt an economic playing field that he says favors the wealthy back to benefiting primarily the lower and middle classes.

 A GOVERNMENT FOR ALL